Click here for WLALA Committees

 Please click here for WLALA Liaisons

-The Appointive Office Committee conducts evaluations of candidates for judicial and other legal-related positions.
-The ratings range fall within five categories, ranging from "Exceptionally Well-Qualified" to a "Not Qualified".
+The Appointive Office Committee conducts evaluations of candidates seeking appointment to the judiciary or other legal-related positions.
+WLALA’s ratings fall within five categories, ranging from "Exceptionally Well-Qualified" to a "Not Qualified."
 The process starts with an application to the Committee and culminates in a personal interview.
 Prior to the interview, the Committee sends out written questionnaires to references provided by the applicant.
 At least 30 written evaluations must be received by the Committee before an interview will be scheduled.
-WLALA has had a great track record in assisting qualified judicial applicants to be appointed.
-CLICK HERE to see the Policy Regarding WLALA Rating of Applicants or Candidates for Appointive, Bar Association, and Elective Office.
-CLICK HERE to print the Request for Evaluation for Judicial Office .
-CLICK HERE to submit your Request for Evaluation for Elective Office online.
-For more information, please contact the Committee chair.
+WLALA has a great track record in assisting the appointment of qualified applicants.

 Awards & Recognition

-Co-Chairs: Deborah Stein (firstname.lastname@example.org) and Rachel Yoo (email@example.com)
+Co-Chairs: Kim Arnal (email@example.com) and Cristina Matsushima (firstname.lastname@example.org)

 Identifies and vets qualified candidates to nominate for various local and state-wide awards, honors and other forms of recognition such the Los Angeles Daily Journal Top 100 Lawyers, Top Women Lawyers, Top 40 Under 40 Special Features.

-Co-Chairs: Andrea Schoor (firstname.lastname@example.org) and Amy Proctor (email@example.com)
+Co-Chairs: Robyn Bacon (email@example.com) and Elaine Chang (firstname.lastname@example.org)